 The Fellowship supports judges on a wide variety of research and writing projects in all subject matter areas.
 Fellows have conducted both case-specific and generalized research, assisted judges in drafting orders, and attended trials and hearings to provide real-time, in-person support.
 The Fellowship employs a central intake and assignment process, and Fellows work collaboratively in order to provide quick, accurate, and comprehensive responses.

 The Fellowship staff comprises attorneys who demonstrate academic excellence and who represent a broad diversity of experience and subject matter familiarity.
 Fellows serve two-year, staggered terms in order to provide for cross-training, continuity of work flow, and predictability of staffing needs.
 The Fellowship is based at the North Carolina Judicial Center, but Fellows routinely travel to aid judges in courthouses throughout the state.

 Apply for Fellowship

-Fellows serve two-year, staggered terms that transition in August.
-Fellows carry the primary responsibility of performing legal research and writing assistance for judges.
-All Fellowships are based in Raleigh, at the North Carolina Judicial Center, but Fellows travel throughout the state to provide on-site, in-person assistance in many circumstances.
+Fellows carry the primary responsibility of performing legal research and writing assistance for judges, and serve two-year, staggered terms that transition in August.
+All Fellowships are based in Raleigh, at the North Carolina Judicial Center; Fellows travel throughout the state to provide on-site, in-person assistance in many circumstances.